Get in touch

 4104 Employment Complaint Procedure

-This employment complaint procedure is designed to facilitate: (1) prompt notification of alleged unlawful discrimination, including unlawful Title VII sexual harassment, and retaliation; (2) a prompt and thorough investigation of good faith allegations; and (3) the implementation of appropriate corrective action, if necessary, to eliminate verified, unlawful discrimination and retaliation from the workplace.
+This employment complaint procedure for allegations implicating an employee’s civil rights is designed to facilitate: (1) prompt notification of alleged Unlawful Discrimination, including unlawful harassment and Retaliation; (2) a prompt and thorough investigation of good faith allegations; and (3) the implementation of appropriate corrective action, if necessary, to eliminate verified Unlawful Discrimination, harassment, and Retaliation from the workplace.

 A. Initiating a Complaint

-A Board member, employee, or employment applicant who believes he/she has been the subject of unlawful discrimination, including unlawful harassment, or retaliation must timely file a complaint, preferably within 10 business days of the alleged or suspected violation or when the reporter obtained knowledge of the alleged or suspected violation, with:
+1. A Board member, employee, or employment applicant who believes he/she has been the subject of Unlawful Discrimination, harassment or Retaliation, must timely file a complaint, preferably within 10 business days of the alleged or suspected violation or when the reporter obtained knowledge of the alleged or suspected violation, with the Employment Compliance Officer or applicable coordinator listed in Policy 3115B.

-3. A complaint of discrimination, including unlawful harassment, or retaliation, may be made verbally or in writing.
-The complaint will be memorialized on Form 4104-F.
+2. A complaint of Unlawful Discrimination, including harassment or Retaliation, may be made verbally or in writing.
+The complaint will be memorialized on Form 3115-F-1.

 B. Investigation Procedures

-Any person who believes that he/she was the victim of discrimination, including unlawful harassment, or retaliation may file a complaint with the Michigan Department of Civil Rights (MDCR) or the Equal Employment Opportunity Commission (EEOC) at any time:
+Any person who believes that he/she was the victim of Unlawful Discrimination, including unlawful harassment or Retaliation, may file a complaint with the Michigan Department of Civil Rights (MDCR) or the Equal Employment Opportunity Commission (EEOC) at any time:

 Michigan Department of Civil Rights Capitol Tower Building